 The clinic is run by a practice nurse and primarily helps patients monitor and improve their management of COPD.

-Usually held Wednesday afternoons and run by the practice nurses Alison or Angie in conjunction with Dr Tim Hardwick.
+These are run by Dr Tim Hardwick and Nurse Angie Andrews.
 Your care may be solely managed by the surgery or shared with the hospital.

 Each autumn we provide influenza vaccination for all patients over the age of 65 and all susceptible patients under the age of 65 as directed by the Department of Health.
 Dates of vaccinations will be posted at the surgery.
 Please check with the receptionists from September onwards.